-- splice sub-sections of cables together to form sections; - join cable to repeaters during system assembly; - terminate the ends of cables for later conversion to cable-to-cable joints during system installation; - join submarine cable to land cable at the beach join.
+- splice subsections of cables together to form sections; - join cables to repeaters during system assembly; - terminate the ends of cables for later conversion to cable-to-cable joints during system installation; - join submarine cables to land cables at the beach join.

-A submarine cable joint is designed to provide reliable connections between the cables or repeater and cable during the rigors of ship loading, deployment, recovery, repair, and redeployment at depths of up to 7500 metres.
+A submarine cable joint is designed to provide reliable connections between the cables or repeater and cable during the rigours of ship loading, deployment, recovery, repair and redeployment at depths of up to 7500 metres.
 Appropriate cable joint designs are available to meet the various requirements of armoured submarine cable.